MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceCompliancePolicySettingStateSummaryDeviceComplianceSettingState.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceComplianceSettingState1>`: Device compliance setting State for a given device.
+`BODYPARAMETER <IMicrosoftGraphDeviceComplianceSettingState>`: Device compliance setting State for a given device.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires
   - `[DeviceId <String>]`: The Device Id that is being reported
   - `[DeviceModel <String>]`: The device model that is being reported